 Follow up for the jobs you really want

-With hundreds of applications to go through, employers may not have much time on their hands and will often forget to communicate with you — so the onus is on you to follow up if you haven’t heard from them in a while.
+With hundreds of applications to go through, employers may not have much time on their hands and will often forget to communicate with you, so the onus is on you to follow up if you haven’t heard from them in a while.
 In general, you can follow up one to two weeks after you send in your application, unless otherwise noted in the job posting.

 Connect with recruiters

-Next, feel free to contact recruiters for those roles or build a relationship with someone working at relevant companies.
-You don’t even have to take drastic measures to do this — making sure your LinkedIn is well-polished is sometimes all you need to land a new connection.
-It’s acceptable to spend a lot more time and energy on applications for your dream job(s) — so long as you are realistic in your expectations and apply for other positions as well.
+It’s acceptable to spend a lot more time and energy on applications for your dream jobs, so long as you are realistic in your expectations and apply for other positions as well.

 Quality over quantity

-Above all else, always prioritize quality over quantity when applying for jobs.
-Sending out five targeted and well-polished applications each tailored to the job posting is going to do you far more good than firing off 50 generic, copy-and-pasted job applications.
-Remember, you’re aiming for positive responses here — like an invitation to an interview (or even a job offer) — so it’s worth your time to make each one as good as you can.
+Sending out five targeted and well-polished applications, each tailored to the job posting, is going to do you far more good than firing off 50 generic, copy-and-pasted job applications.
+Remember, you’re aiming for positive responses here, like an invitation to an interview (or even a job offer), so it’s worth your time to make each one as good as possible.

 Frequently Asked Questions